microsoft/vscode-java-test/CONTRIBUTING.md

 ### Overview
 The extension has three major modules, which are listed as follow:
 - The extension client written in TypeScript - UI logic mostly
-- [The Java plugin](https://github.com/Microsoft/vscode-java-test/tree/master/java-extension/com.microsoft.java.test.plugin) written in Java - Inspect the Java project
+- [The Java Test Plugin](https://github.com/Microsoft/vscode-java-test/tree/master/java-extension/com.microsoft.java.test.plugin) written in Java - Inspect the Java project
 - [The Java Test Runner](https://github.com/Microsoft/vscode-java-test/tree/master/java-extension/com.microsoft.java.test.runner) written in Java - An executable jar to running the test cases

 ### Setup